pilotak/docker-lirc-watcher/README.md

 ```

 ### Environmental variables
-Bellow are all availabe variables
+Bellow are all available variables

 | Variable | Description | Default value |
 | --- | --- | :---:|
 | `LONG_PRESS` | How many messages is received to be considered as long press | 12 |